ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 layout: post
 title:  "Post-Launch Problems"
 date:   2016-09-23
-banner_image: launch_week_traffic.jpg
+featured_image: assets/images/posts/launch_week_traffic.jpg
-tags: [business, jack, launch, lessons]
+tags: [business, with-jack, launch, lessons]
 ---

-If it was easy everybody would be self-employed.
-Last month I launched <a href="https://withjack.co.uk">Jack</a>, so what issues have I faced with the first month in business?
+If it was easy everybody would start a business.
+Last month I launched <a href="https://withjack.co.uk">With Jack</a>, so what issues have I faced with the first month in business?

 ### That Post-Launch Traffic Slump

 Launch day (<a href="http://iamashley.co.uk/2016/09/06/launch-week/">or week</a>) brings a surge of traffic.

-{% include image_full.html imageurl="/images/posts/launch_week_traffic.jpg" title="Launch week traffic" caption="Launch week traffic" %}
+{% include image-caption.html imageurl="/assets/images/posts/launch_week_traffic.jpg" title="Launch week traffic" caption="Launch week traffic" %}

 You've shipped something new, people are eager to check it out.
 They'll tweet about your product, share it on Facebook or mention you on their blog.